India loses contact with lunar spacecraft | The China Post

 Read more: India’s space agency sets its sights on the sun

 An ISRO official told the Indo-Asian News Agency (IANS) on condition of anonymity that it was too early to determine the fate of the spacecraft.
-“Only 5% of the mission has been lost – Vikram the lander, and Pragyan the rover – while the remaining 95% – that is the Chandaryaan-2 orbiter – is still orbiting the moon successfully.”
+“Only 5% of the mission has been lost — Vikram the lander, and Pragyan the rover, while the remaining 95% — that is the Chandrayaan-2 orbiter — is still orbiting the moon successfully.”

 The orbiter can take pictures of the lander to know its status, the official added.